qdrant/landing_page/qdrant-landing/content/documentation/frameworks/spark.md

 ### GitHub Releases

-The simplest way to get started is by downloading pre-packaged JAR file releases from the [Qdrant-Spark GitHub releases page](https://github.com/qdrant/qdrant-spark/releases).
-These JAR files come with all the necessary dependencies to get you going.
+The simplest way to get started is by downloading pre-packaged JAR file releases from the [GitHub releases page](https://github.com/qdrant/qdrant-spark/releases).
+These JAR files come with all the necessary dependencies.

 ### Building from Source